“Healing Path Wellness is about so much more than mental health awareness, it is about challenging ideas and pausing judgment.”

 With that, Healing Path’s mission is to increase access to culturally-proficient health and mental health services.
 The clinic seeks to heal the effects of stress and trauma, through the teaching and practice of mind-body modalities.
 Ibrahim’s team—composed of clinical social workers, licensed counselors, marriage and family therapists, and culturally-competent interpreters—reflects the diversity of Minneapolis and understands the challenges marginalized communities face.

-Current services include cognitive behavioral therapy, family therapy, peer support groups, nutrition education courses, integrative health practice sessions, and stretch therapy for seniors.
-In the near future, Ibrahim also hopes to launch a community space where Minneapolis residents can gather, engage in empowering dialogue, and enjoy resources that increase their quality of life.
+Current services include cognitive behavioral therapy, family therapy, peer support groups, nutrition education courses, and integrative health practice sessions.
+In the near future.
 Her vision is to expand the clinic and ensure all marginalized communities have access to the support and opportunities they need to improve their well-being.

 The effects of psychological disorders experienced by under-resourced groups are vast.
 Many immigrants and refugees have survived devastating trauma, and the clinic has witnessed firsthand the impact of these systemic issues.
 And while every client’s well-being matters, there is a direct link between institutional racism and access to health services.

 This is where Healing Path comes in.
-The mental health practice is committed to providing compassionate, comprehensive healthcare and top-quality psychological treatments to those most in need—no matter their background.
+The mental health practice is committed to providing compassionate, comprehensive mental health services to those most in need—no matter their background.

 Mental health is a human right.
 It is a never-ending journey—a healing path, if you will.
 To this end, Healing Path will work tirelessly to build a better future: one of education, advocacy, and resources for people of color, immigrants, and refugees.